samsung-cnct/spark-kubernetes-demo/spark-kubernetes-demo/README.md

 This project is for the demo of the apache spark on kuberntes

-## Step One: Preparation
+The demo is a real world Spark/Kubernetes example using Chicago crime [data](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2)

+The missions are ...

+> Top 5 violent crimes

+> Top 5 non-violent crimes

+> Top 5 locations with violent

+> Top 5 locations with non-violent crimes

  * You can download the data via ...
 ```console
 curl -v -o chicago_crime.csv \
  https://data.cityofchicago.org/api/views/ijzp-q8t2/rows.csv\?accessType\=DOWNLOAD
 ```

+## Step One: Preparation

 * Before you start, below configuration setting is needed